 A descendant born to a parent who was deprived of German citizenship and before the parent's citizenship was restored also has a claim under Article 116 II of the Basic Law.

 Each descendant has an individual claim, subject to eligibility.
 It is thus possible for grandchildren to apply, even if their parents decide not to.
 Please note however, that children younger than 16 require parental consent.
-If parents wish to apply for a child under 16, they should fill in the form with the child’s details and sign the form themselves.
+Please see no. 2 and 6 on the application form.

 What documents are necessary?